zorael/kameloso/README.md

 Terminal colours may also not work, requiring a registry edit to make it display properly.
 This works for at least Windows 10.

-* Under `HKEY_CURRENT_USER\Console`, create a `DWORD` named `VirtualTerminalLevel` and give it a value of `1`.
+* In `regedit` under `HKEY_CURRENT_USER\Console`, create a `DWORD` named `VirtualTerminalLevel` and give it a value of `1`.
 * Alternatively in Powershell: `Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1`
-* Alternatively in `cmd`: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`
+* Alternatively in a `cmd` console: `reg add HKCU\Console /v VirtualTerminalLevel /t REG_DWORD /d 1`

 Otherwise use the `--monochrome` setting to disable colours, or compile a non-`colours` configuration.

 When run in Cygwin/mintty terminals, the bot will not gracefully shut down upon hitting Ctrl+C, instead terminating abruptly.
-Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that.
+Any changes to configuration will thus have to be otherwise saved prior to forcefully exiting like that, such as with the Admin plugin's `save` command.

 ## Posix